radinag/email-project2/README.md

 ## Additional Info

-It is fully responsive and tested on Litmus for the majoirity of email clients.
+It is fully responsive and tested on Litmus for the majority of email clients.